How to Establish Relationships Between Parent and Child Companies in Bulk

 Yes.
 If no matching record is found, you can choose to automatically create a new record based on what is in the source record.

-In the Bulk Operations module, under Step 2, check the Create new [record] when no matching is found box to enable, then select the field to use for naming the new record.
+In the Associate app, under Step 2, check the Create new [record] when no matching is found box to enable, then select the field to use for naming the new record.

 In the Magical Import module, under Step 4, check the Create when no matching is found box to enable.

 Yes.
-See the Associating Child-Parent Companies from a CSV Using the Magical Import Module section above for information about making child-parent associations from a CSV file.
+For information about making child-parent associations from a CSV file, see the Associating Child-Parent Companies from a CSV Using the Magical Import Module section above.

 Additional Resources